webqit/observer/README.md

 > **Warning**
-> <br>Major updates and improvements coming in the next branch!
+> <br>Major updates and improvements coming in the "next" branch!

 Take a one-minute rundown of the Observer API.